gridsome/gridsome/packages/source-contentful/README.md

 ### JSON

-In Contentful JSON ContentTypes, rather than recieving the entire object when querying for the field, GraphQL requires that you query for each field that you need.
+In Contentful JSON ContentTypes, rather than receiving the entire object when querying for the field, GraphQL requires that you query for each field that you need.

 ```graphql
 query Json {